martingmayer/preventr/README.md

 ## How to cite

-If you use {preventr} in your work, please cite the package as follows:
+If you use `preventr` in your work, please cite the package as follows:

 ``` r
 citation("preventr")